Information on why diet is an important part of coping with cancer and its treatments.

 Even in good health, roughly a third of all the calories you eat are used up by your immune system.
 So if you aren't eating enough food, you might be more likely to get infections and find it harder to fight them off if you get one.

 It is not always easy to get used to the set meal times when staying in the hospital.
 You may feel sick, be away from the ward having tests or be asleep at meal times.
-Reheating meals is not safe, which is why the nurses and kitchen staff cannot do it.
 This means that you may end up with a cold meal or nothing at all.

 The Government has recently drawn up some plans for hospital mealtimes.
 They hope to improve patients’ chances of eating well during their hospital stay to help with recovery.